Troubleshooting Guide - Acclima Substrate Sensors

 Locating Sensor Addresses

-Example of sticker denoting TDR sensor address:
+Example of sticker denoting Acclima sensor address:

-Comparing Capacitance-Based Sensors to TDR Sensors
+Comparing Capacitance-Based Sensors to Acclima Sensors

 Capacitance-based sensors and TDR sensors utilize different modes of action to determine the VWC and EC.
 As such, the sensors can provide different readings when plugged into the same substrate type.
 Acclima has released a study comparing the two probe types and their readings to further elucidate those differences: